 There may be weaker sets of assumptions under which Orwell's depopularization in the limit does not yield this conclusion; for example, it could be stipulated that after a few decades of exile some once high-frequency phrases come back at low frequency.
 But under the simple procedure that you look to see which word sequence of some designated length k is currently the most frequently occurring and you ban it, and then iterate, the result is always that the language empties out of all sentences of length equal to or greater than k.

 Orwell, a great protector of the English language?
 The man was its worst enemy!
 English would actually be endangered if we'd gone the way he wanted: it would eventually have emptied out of all sentences other than one-word utterances like "Go!" or "Duck!" or "Slab!".
+(Until the method started being used on the most frequent one-word utterances.
+Then the language would start being completely evacuated, and eventually there would be no more permissible utterances of any length.)

 In case you were wondering, though, things didn't go the way he wanted.
 Take the case of two phrases he specifically claims had been killed by 1946: